DavidVujic/vanillajs-components/blogpost.md

 ## Okay, but why? ##

 I want to learn and understand the problems that are solved using a framework.
-Also, find out what problems can be solved without an "npm install".
+Also, I want to find out what problems can be solved without an "npm install".
 One way of doing that is to write all code with plain old vanilla JavaScript/html/css and find out what pain is removed by which framework.
 Also, I think it would be a fun challenge!

 ## Example code ##
 You will find all code referenced in this blog post at my [GitHub page](https://github.com/DavidVujic/vanillajs-components/)